 Tom is an experienced trial advocate who is not afraid to back his judgment.
-Tom has recently acted in significant, high-value litigation as part of larger legal teams, both at first instance and in the Court of Appeal.
-He also appears in his own right in the High Court and County Court as well as before professional regulatory panels.
-Tom is a sophisticated negotiator who is frequently instructed to act at mediation and other forms of ADR.
-Tom was appointed as Junior Counsel to the Crown (Attorney General’s B Panel) in June 2016 and is currently instructed by the Secretary of State for Business, Innovation and Skills on a number of signifiant directors disqualification matters.
+He enjoys working as part of a team and is currently involved in a number of high-profile, high-value pieces of litigation.
+Tom also appears in his own right in the Court of Appeal, High Court and before professional regulatory panels.
+Tom is a sophisticated negotiator who is frequently instructed to act at mediation and in other forms of ADR.
+Tom was appointed as Junior Counsel to the Crown (Attorney General’s A Panel) in August 2021 and is currently instructed by the Secretary of State for Business, Innovation and Skills on a number of significant directors disqualification matters.

 Further details of Tom’s practice areas can be found via the links at the bottom of this page.
 Recent highlights include: